TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

 - Sleeve
 - Smartwatch

-The technologies that rely on audio feedback have the limitations of overloading the sensory channel and are slow to transmit the environment information to the user.
+The technologies that rely on audio feedback have the limitations of overloading the sensory channel and are slow to transmit environmental information to the user.
-Smartphones, tablets, canes, smartwatches, belts, wristbands and sleeves can transmit a limited amount of information and can't directly provide the 3d space information but require an encoding of this information that is difficult for the user to learn.
+Smartphones, tablets, canes, smartwatches, belts, wristbands, and sleeves can transmit a limited amount of information and can't directly provide the 3D space information but require an encoding of this information that is difficult for the user to learn.
-Resonating pin arrays and sonar arrays require expensive, bulky and not portable equipment.
+Resonating pin arrays and sonar arrays require expensive, bulky, and not portable equipment.

 ## 3. Novelty & Rationale